Sweet Minou Mystery

 It was a hard, short-handed morning in the bakery basement of Sweet Minou.
 Flour dusted and creams splattered as the father-daughter pair raced to wrap up the usual morning chores that Tony was so deft at completing.
 It wasn’t just disappointment in a potential blow-off from their best worker, it was true concern for his well-being.
 Madaleine was posted on contact surveillance - no call or text had been answered yet, and Tony’s mother Cristina was frantically reaching out to the family to see if there were any clues.
 Maddy didn’t want to worry another mother, but this was peculiar enough behavior from Tony that it was unfortunately warranted.

-That was the beauty of Debra - she would take her time, make her firm and reasoned decision, and never look back.
+That was the beauty of Debra - she would take her time, make her firm and reasoned decision, and stick to it.
 While all of the Sokol siblings were tall, Debra especially had stature.
 She was athletic, and was smitten with any kind of sport.
 She wore t-shirts and flip-flops every day of the year she could.
 She bronzed easily, loved the sun, loved her community, and loved her son, Tommy Jr.

 Tommy Jr. came along into Debra’s life like many things - mysteriously and resolutely.
 At age forty-two, twenty years ago, at Thanksgiving dinner, Debra announced to the very extended family table that she would be giving birth to a son.
 Eyes blinked and there was an uproar of celebration for Debra, which continued for quite awhile and then dwindled as the pressure built in the room for the first person to break the question: Who was the father?